An explicit derived McKay correspondence for some complex reflection groups of rank two: H-HilbC

 \begin{proof} By \Cref{corollary_quotient_stack_is_root_stack} (cf.~\cite[Cor.~5.3.4]{Pot18}), since $Y/A$ is smooth and hence coincides with $(Y/A)^{\can}$, the branch locus of $Y\to Y/A$ consists of smooth divisors.

 Let $B$ be an irreducible component of the branch locus of $Y\to Y/A$ that extends outside the exceptional locus of $Y/A\to \C^2/G$.
-Since the diagram \eqref{setting} commutes, $B$ is a strict transform of an Consider the diagram in the Conventions section.
-Since it commutes, $B$ is the strict transform of a branch divisor of $\bC^2/H \to \bC^2/G$ and is therefore isomorphic to that component's normalization.
+Consider the diagram \eqref{setting} in the Conventions section.
+Since it commutes, $B$ is the strict transform (and therefore the normalization) of a branch divisor of $\bC^2/H \to \bC^2/G$.

 Each component of the branch locus of $\bC^2/H\to \bC^2/G$ is given in terms of an explicit equation in sections \ref{int.G2mm2}-\ref{int.G22}.
 Our equations all normalize to lines. \end{proof}